j178/leetgo/README_en.md

 - Read cookies from browser automatically.

-  Currently only chrome is supported, if you want to support other browsers, please let us know!
+  Currently Chrome and FireFox are supported, if you want to support other browsers, please let us know!

   ```yaml
   leetcode: